VowpalWabbit/vowpalwabbit.github.io/_tutorials/off_policy_evaluation.md

     average loss = 0.500000
     total feature number = 32

-The `average loss` above is of less interest to us in this scenario since we have a separate test set.Let's load `candidate-model.vw` using `-i` and test against our test set.
+The `average loss` above is of less interest to us in this scenario since we have a separate test set.
+Let's load `candidate-model.vw` using `-i` and test against our test set.
 Remember to use the `-t` flag to disable learning, and to use the same `cb_type` as you did when training:

     $ vw -i candidate-model.vw --cb_type ips -t -d test.dat
     only testing